 As citrus fruits became more sought after, residents began to grow them on the south coast.
 That way, they didn’t have to wait for a shipment or travel out of the area to get hold of them.
 In The Moult’s Victorian glasshouse, now used to grow grapes, you’ll find the remains of the old brass heating pipes once used to keep the tropical plants warm.

 Fast-forward to the present day and this old tradition has been restored at the house…

 Making Moult Gin

-Inspired by the exotic cargoes which once filled Salcombe harbour, the owners decided to revive the growth of citrus plants at The Moult.
+Inspired by the exotic cargoes which once filled Salcombe harbour, the owner decided to revive the growth of citrus plants at The Moult.
 It’s here that the new citrus-infused gin stems from.

 Initially, a prototype was developed at award-winning Salcombe Distillery Co’s local Gin School, where you can create your own bottle of gin from a variety of ingredients to take home with you.
 Having enjoyed the class so much, the owners decided to team up with the leading local brand to develop his own limited-edition batch of Salcombe gin for guests staying at The Moult.